 Awards are generally effective on the date of approval.
 Award grant procedures are discussed in the Compensation Discussion and Analysis.
-(1)

-The amounts in this column represent the potential award level for each Named Executive Officer under the Company's annual cash incentive program at the threshold level.
-The threshold payout is calculated using company performance at the 10% target level and the employee obtaining three individual objectives which obtains 50% of target level payout.
+Except as noted, the amounts in this column represent the potential award level for each Named Executive Officer under the Company's annual cash incentive program at the threshold level.
+The threshold (2) payout is calculated using company performance at the 10% target level and the employee obtaining three individual objectives which obtains 50% of target level payout.
 There were no pay outs for 2007.
-The amounts in this column represent the potential award level for each Named Executive Officer under the Company's annual cash incentive program at the target level.
-The target payout is calculated using company performance at the potential award level for each Named Executive Officer under the Company's annual cash incentive program at the target level.
-The target payout is calculated (2) (3)

-The amounts in this column represent the potential award level for each Named Executive Officer under the Company's annual cash incentive program at the maximum level.
-The maximum payout is calculated using company performance at the 150% level and the employee obtaining five individual objectives which obtains 100% payout for individual contribution.
+Except as noted, the amounts in this column represent the potential award level for each Named Executive Officer under the Company's annual cash incentive program at the target level.
+The target payout is calculated using company performance at the 100% level and the employee obtaining five individual objectives which obtains 100% payout for individual contribution.
 There were no payouts for 2007.
+(3)

-The amounts in this column represent the potential award level for each Named Executive Officer under the Company's annual cash incentive program at the maximum level.
-The maximum payout is calculated using company performance at the 150% level and the employee obtaining five individual objectives which obtains 100% payout for individual contribution.
+Except as noted, the amounts in this column represent the potential award level for each Named Executive Officer under the Company's annual cash incentive program at the maximum level.
+The (4) maximum payout is calculated using company performance at the 150% level and the employee obtaining five individual objectives which obtains 100% payout for individual contribution.
 There were no pay outs for 2007.
-(4)(5)

-The amounts in this column represent the target number of shares of common stock that could become vested to each executive officer in the event certain performance targets are met, as described in (6) below and the options granted, as described in (7) below are exercised by the Named Executive Officer.
-(6) Nautilus, Inc. common stock will be granted to the Named Executive Officer upon achievement by the Company of annual earnings-per-share (EPS) targets equal to \$1.00, \$1.25, and \$1.55 in 2007, 2008 and 2009, respectively.
+(5) The amounts in this column represent the target number of shares of common stock that could become vested to each executive officer in the event certain performance targets are met, as described in (6) below and the options granted, as described in (7) below are exercised by the Named Executive Officer.
+Nautilus, Inc. common stock will be granted to the Named Executive Officer upon achievement by the Company of annual earnings-per-share (EPS) targets equal to \$1.00, \$1.25, and \$1.55 in 2007, 2008

+(6) and 2009, respectively.
 The Named Executive Officer may receive one third of the targeted shares per year as long as they are employed by the Company on the last day of such fiscal year and the EPS target is met.
 If the award is not achieved in 2007 or 2008, but the 2009 target is achieved, the Named Executive Officer shall be paid the awards for the previous years.

-The numbers reported in this column reflect the number of options to purchase shares that were awarded to the Named Executive Officers in 2007 pursuant to the 2005 Long Term Incentive Plan, which (7)
+The numbers reported in this column reflect the number of options to purchase shares that were awarded to the Named Executive Officers in 2007 pursuant to the 2005 Long Term Incentive Plan, which

-became effective on June 6, 2005.
+(7) became effective on June 6, 2005.
 Each of these awards is subject to a four year vesting schedule, during which 25% of the award vests on each anniversary of the grant date.

 Consists of Stock Options with an exercise price equal to the NYSE closing price of Nautilus, Inc. Common Stock on business day prior to the date of grant and a seven year term.
-(8)

-(9) Reflects grant date fair value of performance unit awards and restricted stock grants at target described in footnote (6) above, and grant date fair value of Stock Options described in footnote (7) above, calculated in accordance with FAS 123R.
+Reflects grant date fair value of performance unit awards and restricted stock grants at target described in footnote (6) above, and grant date fair value of Stock Options described in footnote (7) above, (9)calculated in accordance with FAS 123R.